The IEP Team

 The evaluation must assess the child in all areas related to the child's suspected disability.
 The evaluation results will be used to decide the child's eligibility for special education and related services and to make decisions about an appropriate educational program for the child.
 If the parents disagree with the evaluation, they have the right to take their child for an Independent Educational Evaluation (IEE).
 They can ask that the school system pay for this IEE.

 A group of qualified professionals and the parents look at the child's evaluation results.
 Together, they decide if the child is a "child with a disability," as defined by IDEA.
 Parents may ask for a hearing to challenge the eligibility decision if they disagree with the results.
+Please note: in some states, a child with Usher syndrome does not qualify for services until their vision loss reaches the legal definition of "blind."
+Check with your state deafblind children's project for more information.

 Step 4.
 Child is found eligible for services.